blue-ish34/s3d/README.md

 s3d.load_string("string");

-else, if you don't want to touch glsl, you can create a new Shape()
+# else, if you don't want to touch glsl:

+create a new Shape()

 Shape("type", [data], [color])